aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-new-vpc-rancher/README.md

-# EKS Cluster Deployment with new VPC
+# EKS Cluster Deployment with new VPC and Rancher

-This example is adapted from the `eks-cluster-with-new-vpc` and it deploys the following a Basic EKS Cluster in an existing VPC with Internet gateway and NAT gateway already provisioned.
-This example also includes a custom Kubernetes Helm AddOn - Rancher that will automatically install Rancher the helm chart.
+This example is adapted from the `eks-cluster-with-new-vpc` and added code to use the Rancher add-on that will automatically install Rancher the helm chart.

 ## Install
 ```sh